 Love is about guessing feelings by their latest status updates and tweets.

 Maybe, love is about Netflix and chill or it’s about reading countless self-help articles about the signs whether he’s still into you.
 Love is about changing your relationship status on Facebook.
-Love is about having a garden-party themed the wedding where everyone could take some Instagrammable pictures to be posted on their social media.
+Love is about having a garden-party-themed wedding where everyone could take some Instagrammable pictures to be posted on their social media.

 When we talk about love in this modern dating world, it’s no longer about one’s deep feelings of affection towards someone.
 In this digital era, love is about being fast.
 In this day and age, it’s about being fast to get their texts, to pick up their calls, to get acknowledgment from the world that you’ve found the one.